Music of Missouri

-The U.S. state of Missouri has a storied musical history.
-It has been the scene of major developments in several popular music genres as well as the birthplace of many notable musicians.
-St. Louis was an important venue for early blues and jazz, as well as country and bluegrass.
-Kansas City is home to famous performers such as Charlie Parker, Count Basie, Lester Young, and its own distinct jazz style.
-Ragtime got its influential hold in the city of Sedalia, Missouri, thanks to Scott Joplin and his publisher John Stark, and through another Missouri native, James Scott.
+Music of Missouri has a storied musical history.
+Missouri has had major developments in several popular music genres and has been the birthplace or career origin of many musicians.
+St. Louis was an important venue for early blues, jazz, country, and bluegrass.
+Kansas City has had famous performers such as Charlie Parker, Count Basie (New Jersey), Lester Young, and the distinct style of Kansas City jazz.
+Ragtime made influence in the city of Sedalia, Missouri, due to Scott Joplin and his publisher John Stark, and through Missouri native James Scott.

-Rock and roll pioneers Big Joe Turner and Chuck Berry were born in Kansas City and St. Louis, respectively, and folk singer Ella Jenkins was also born in St. Louis.
+Rock and roll pioneers Big Joe Turner and Chuck Berry were born in Kansas City and St. Louis, respectively, and folk singer Ella Jenkins was born in St. Louis.
 Hillbilly music developed in the Ozarks of southern Missouri, and from 1955 to 1961, Springfield was home to some of the first national country music programs on American television.
 Since the 1980s, Branson, Missouri has emerged as a country music tourist mecca.
 In the 1990s, St. Louis area band Uncle Tupelo blended punk, rock, and country-influenced music styles with raucous performances and became pioneers of alt-country.
 Both St. Louis and Kansas City also have active hip-hop scenes; Tech N9ne was born in Kansas City and Eminem in St. Joseph, and Nelly and the St. Lunatics got their start in St. Louis.
 Sheryl Crow is from Kennett, Missouri and attended the University of Missouri School of Music.
-Sara Evans, a Missourian hails from Howard County.
+Sara Evans came from Howard County.

+In 1987, the Fiddle was selected as the state instrument of Missouri.

 Indigenous music

+Folk music

+Missouri fiddling is a style of folk fiddling that developed in the 19th and 20th centuries.
+Howard Wight Marshall, historian has been active in the preservation of this art form and has published several full length volumes on the topic.